bertil291utn/concert-tickets/README.md

-# Loachella web page design - HTML & CSS Capstone project
+# Loachella festival schedule app

 > This project was built for the HTML & CSS Capstone Project is based on an online website for a music festival.
 With about, tickets and schedule sections (pages), so far it's finished but just in the frontend part, later I'm going to finish the backend for this web site.